Our Mission:

 Primary Program Goals for Participants:

-By engaging in all levels of equine-assisted activities—from daily care and grooming, to correct handling and safety on the ground, to riding lessons that build balance and physical strength, to games and personal competitive goals, to volunteering—youth will be naturally and intentionally lead to grow in:
+By engaging in all levels of equine-assisted activities—from daily care and grooming, to safety and correct handling on the ground, to beginner riding lessons that build balance and physical strength, to games and personal competitive goals, to volunteering with barn chores and leading other children—youth will be naturally and intentionally lead to grow in:

-• Confidence—through a gradual, trust-building, playful approach to equestrian learning that provides many opportunities for the child to be successful while gaining new skills and knowledge that they can be proud of, and utilizing one-on-one volunteer leaders with each beginner student, focusing first on a solid foundation of trust and safety on the ground and secure balance in the saddle before progressing to new skills.
+- Confidence—through a gradual, trust-building, playful approach to equestrian learning that provides many opportunities for the child to be successful while gaining new skills and knowledge that they can be proud of, and utilizing one-on-one volunteer leaders with every student, focusing first on a solid foundation of trust and safety on the ground and secure balance in the saddle before progressing to new skills.

-• Connectedness—as all interactions with horses require a focus outside of oneself, clear communication of what they are asking of their equine partner, awareness of their emotions and responses, and mutual trust and respect in order to achieve their goals as a team—important lessons for healthier relationships in other areas of their lives; along with the human friendships developed and the opportunity to encourage and be encouraged by others, leading to a sense that they belong and are valued.
+- Connectedness—as all interactions with horses require a focus outside of oneself, clear communication of what they are asking of their equine partner, awareness of their emotions and responses, and mutual trust and respect in order to achieve their goals as a team—important lessons for healthier relationships in other areas of their lives; along with the human friendships developed and the opportunity to encourage and be encouraged by their mentors and classmates.

-• Caring—by participating in all areas of care for animals who are fully dependent on their human partners to provide for their most basic needs, children learn firsthand the rewards of hard work, completing a task to the best of their abilities, and the satisfaction of helping to meet the needs of others with compassion.
+- Caring—by participating in the many care tasks for animals who are fully dependent on their human partners to provide for their most basic needs, children learn firsthand the rewards of hard work, completing a task to the best of their abilities, and the satisfaction of helping to meet the needs of others with compassion.

 A program that partners with horses to meet the needs of children can also have benefits for the well-being of horses in the community, since: